 At Least No One Can See Your Facial Expressions!

 We all know the type.
-The coworker who is somehow always scheduled to be in at least two meetings at all times.
-While we at Branded Bridge Line have a hard-line policy that conference calls are still the most efficient way to get lots of people in different locations on the same page about something in a short time (it’s true – conference calls are 1000x times easier to deal with than regular meetings), people who are always “hopping on a conference call” are usually just self-important and afraid to do any actual work.
+We’ll call her Sherl.
+Sherl is the coworker who is always scheduled to be in at least two meetings at all times.
+Now, we at Branded Bridge Line believe that conference calls are still the most efficient way to connect lots of people in different locations in a short amount of time.
+However, people who are always “hopping on a conference call” are sometimes just self-involved and afraid to do any actual work.

-Conference calls are a great way to assign out tasks for an important project and update stakeholders on progress.
-They are not an excuse to keep you from doing real work.
+Conference calls are a great way to assign out tasks for important projects and update stakeholders on progress.
+They are not an excuse to get you out of doing real work.

-The next time someone who is always hopping on a conference call hops on a conference call, schedule a conference call with them so you can talk through how you might find a solution to reduce the amount of “hopping” they’re doing all together.
+The next time someone who is always hopping on a conference call hops on a conference call, schedule a conference call with them so you can talk through how you might find a solution to reduce the amount of “hopping” they’re doing altogether.

-People are always late and depending on the conferencing software you use, their arrivals might be accompanied by a loud beep.
+People are always late and, depending on the conferencing software you use, their arrivals might be accompanied by a loud beep or annoying tone.
 Sometimes the worst conferencing systems are the ones that make you record your name before letting you join, subjecting everyone already on the call to an interruption that lasts several seconds.

 Imagine if that’s how meetings in real life worked?
 Comedians Tripp and Tyler did just that and the results are hilarious: